mikeingold/JefimenkoModels.jl/docs/plan.md

 ## Longer-Term Vision
 - Add a CITATION.bib
 - Evaluate whether Automatic Differentiation can be made to function through Integral solvers
-- Consider new integrand functions with ComponentArray-parameterized source values
+- Consider consolidating the integrand functions using ComponentArray-parameterized source values
+    - This would add complexity to the E/H functions, but would reduce code duplication here
+    - The main current difference between R1/R2/R3 is in commented dimensional analysis
+    - If Unitful evaluation is a serious performance penalty, then R1/R2/R3 could ustrip source values into implied units and then call a consolidated/abstract integrand function

 ## Performance Improvement
 - Re-benchmark all of the solver code